 Like a Graphic Design degree, it gives you the building blocks, the knowledge and some guidance but then you have to stitch it together and make sense of it yourself.
 Furthermore, getting educated, getting a degree and even upskilling does not directly get you a job.
 Some of the best projects I have done were uni ones which fed into the future roles I got.
 For example, I created an online brand selling jewellery I made during my 2nd year and it became a real thing it also became part of my portfolio and eCommerce became the first two industries I dived into!
 Going to uni, doing a bachelor’s and doing a master’s alone will not get you anywhere.
 Just like Computer Science… it’s how you apply it and combine it with your own unique skills – that gets you to where you want to be.

 I do want to change careers but mostly to gain more experience and skills to apply to personal projects and have a change of scenery.
 I do have the goal of changing jobs eventually but my first goal is to learn the different areas and see what field I want to get into.
+This is why I think a degree will help me discover what area’s I enjoy and can try out.

 It’s the decade for #NOREGRETS #YOLO right?